grover31/catalog/stable/zwavejs2mqtt/6.1.5/app-readme.md

-Fully configurable Zwave to MQTT gateway and Control Panel using NodeJS and Vue This App is supplied by TrueCharts, for more information please visit https://truecharts.org Fully configurable Zwave to MQTT gateway and Control Panel using NodeJS
+Rollease 2 MQTT App for TrueNAS SCALE
+This App is supplied by Grover131